Multi-consensus Decentralized Accelerated Gradient Descent: Experiments

 \section{Experiments}

-In the previous section, we presented a theoretical analysis of our algorithm.
-In this section, we will provide empirical studies.
-We evaluate the performance of our algorithm using logistic regression with different settings, including the situation that each $f_i(x)$ is strongly convex and the situation that each $f_i(x)$ may be non-convex.
+We evaluate the performance of our algorithms on (sparse) logistic regression with different settings, including the situation in which each $f_i(x)$ is strongly convex and the local function $f_i(x)$ may be non-convex.